Wedding of Princess Elizabeth and Philip Mountbatten: Wedding attire

 For her wedding dress, Elizabeth still required ration coupons to buy the material for her gown, designed by Norman Hartnell.
 The dress was "a duchesse satin bridal gown with motifs of star lilies and orange blossoms."
 Elizabeth's wedding shoes were made out of satin and were trimmed with silver and seed pearl.
 Elizabeth did her own makeup for the wedding.
 Her wedding bouquet was prepared by the florist M. H. Longman, and consisted of "white orchids with a sprig of myrtle".
 The myrtle was taken from "the bush grown from the original myrtle in Queen Victoria's wedding bouquet".
 The bouquet was returned to the abbey the day after the service to be laid on the tomb of the Unknown Warrior, following a tradition started by Elizabeth's mother at her wedding in 1923.

 On the morning of her wedding, as Princess Elizabeth was dressing at Buckingham Palace before leaving for Westminster Abbey, her tiara snapped.
 The court jeweller, who was standing by in case of emergency, was rushed to his work room by a police escort.
 Queen Elizabeth reassured her daughter that it would be fixed in time, and it was.
 Elizabeth's father gave her a pair of pearl necklaces, which had belonged to Queen Anne and Queen Caroline, as a wedding present.
 Her diamond and pearl cluster earrings were also family heirlooms, passed down from Princess Mary to Queen Mary's mother the Duchess of Teck.
 On her wedding day, Elizabeth realised that she had left her pearls at St James's Palace.
 Her private secretary, Jock Colville, was asked to go and retrieve them.
 He was able to get the pearls to the princess in time for her portrait in the Music Room of Buckingham Palace.

-As a lieutenant in the Royal Navy, Philip wore his dress uniform which was adorned with his medal ribbons and the star emblems of the Order of the Garter and Order of the Redeemer.
+As a lieutenant in the Royal Navy, Philip wore his dress uniform which was adorned with his medal ribbons and the stars of the Order of the Garter and Order of the Redeemer.
 He also carried a ceremonial sword, with which he later cut the wedding cake.